Epic may refer to any of the following:

 3. Term used to describe something that's extraordinary or out of the norm.
 For example, in gaming someone may describe a post made by another person as an "epic fail," which is another way of saying it's an amazing failure or extremely bad.

-4. Short name used to describe the Epic games company.
+4. Epic can be a short name used to describe the Epic games company.